transcriptionpro/wuc-new/_posts/2015-04-14-how-to-use-multisig-armory-lockbox-with-coinkite.md

 <p><b>Fifth</b>, then copy the Public Key (Hex) to a safe location and repeat for the remaining keys.
 <p><b>Sixth</b>, open Armory and create a new Lockbox and make sure the M-of-N is the same as Coinkite's.
 <p><b>Seventh</b>, enter the public key (hex) that was copied earlier in the same order that their HD wallet strings were entered and generated into Coinkite.
-<p>Finally, as you can see, the multisig addresses match.
+<p><b>Finally</b>, as you can see, the multisig addresses match.
 CONGRATS!
 You have imported your Coinkite Multisig Vault into a Bitcoin Armory Multisig Lockbox.
 <center><iframe width="700" height="394" src="https://www.youtube.com/embed/t56TNtlRPj8" frameborder="0" allowfullscreen></iframe></center>
 <p><h2>Creating an Armory Multi-sig Lockbox</h2>
 <center><iframe width="700" height="394" src="https://www.youtube.com/embed/B5E3WQjSB6w" frameborder="0" allowfullscreen></iframe></center>